Migrate to Shopify Plus

 - A migration plan with risk register, ranked by likelihood × impact

-- Engineering team that has done this on Plus, BigCommerce, SFCC, and NetSuite
+- A migration agency that has done this from Magento, BigCommerce, SFCC, and NetSuite — not a first-time team learning on your store

 - Rollback plan you can read and trust before cutover